plone/plone.app.z3cform/README.txt

 but none of the fieldsets (groups) or the fieldset headers (which would be rendered with the ``fields`` macro).

+Each widget is rendered using the ``@@ploneform-render-widget`` view, which by default includes the widget's label, required indicator, description, errors, and the result of ``widget.render()``.
+This view may be overridden for particular widget types in order to customize this widget chrome.

 Inline form validation
 ======================